melvyn2/PySteamAuth/README.md

 Running Directly
 -----------------
-First, make sure you have all dependencies installed, qnd build the PyQt dialogs:
+First, make sure you have all dependencies installed, and build the PyQt dialogs:

 `$ ./make.py deps && ./make.py pyqt-build`